Don Prudhomme: Racing career

 In 1965, Prudhomme faced Hot Wheels teammate McEwen at the Hot Rod Magazine Championship Drag Races, held at Riverside, "one of the most significant drag racing events" of that era; ultimately, Top Fuel Eliminator (TFE) went to Jim Warren.

 He raced a Shelby Super Snake in the 1968 and 1969 seasons, powered by a Ford engine instead of the ubiquitous Chrysler Hemi.
 When Ford discontinued the program, Prudhomme went into the "Mongoose and Snake" phase of his career.

 Prudhomme was known for his yellow 1970 Plymouth Barracuda in which he match raced Tom McEwen in his red 1970 Plymouth Duster, named Mongoose.
 Both drivers gained wider public attention from Mattel's "Hot Wheels" toy versions of the cars, released in 1970.
 Hot Wheels celebrated their 35th anniversary in 2005 with a two-day event.

-In the 1980's Prudhomme gained widespread recognition among late night television viewers when David Letterman told a recurring joke about a new "Prudhomme restaurant" opening, ostensibly referencing world famous chef Paul Prudhomme, but then saying "no, Don Prudhomme!" claiming the menu included "Funny Car Veal" and "Nitro-burning Prawns".
+In the 1980s, Prudhomme gained widespread recognition among late night television viewers when David Letterman told a recurring joke about a new "Prudhomme restaurant" opening, ostensibly referencing world famous chef Paul Prudhomme, but then saying "no, Don Prudhomme!" claiming the menu included "Funny Car Veal" and "Nitro-burning Prawns".

 He retired in 1994 to manage his own racing team.
 With driver Larry Dixon, Prudhomme's team won the Top Fuel championship in 2002 and 2003.
 In 2009, Dixon signed to drive the Al-Anabi Top Fuel Dragster, and Spencer Massey took over Prudhomme's car.
 At the end of the 2009 racing season, sponsorship went away and Prudhomme retired from active racing.